Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 01/12/07

 Violations have continued to the present.
 In 2019, 178 prohibited boycott requests from Arab League members were reported.
-By far the most (81) came from the UAE, followed by Iraq (45), Qatar (17) and Saudi Arabia (17).
+By far the most (81) came from the UAE, followed by Iraq (45), Qatar (17), and Saudi Arabia (17).

 The Department of Commerce took action today to recognize the positive outcomes of the normalization of diplomatic and commercial relations between the United Arab Emirates and Israel, and we commend the UAE for terminating its formal participation in the Arab League Boycott of Israel.
-The UAE’s action is a strong step forward in ending unsanctioned boycotts against U.S. allies, and the Department will continue to strongly enforce its antiboycott regulations.
+The UAE’s action is a strong step forward in ending unsanctioned boycotts against U.S. allies, and the Department will continue to vigorously enforce its antiboycott regulations.

 Boycott Remains in Force

 Even though the boycott has crumbled, it remains technically in force.
-On August 12, 2020, the 94th session of the Conference of Liaison Officers of the Regional Offices of the Arab Boycott of Israel was held by videoconference due to the coronavirus.
+On August 12, 2020, the 94th session of the Conference of Liaison Officers of the Regional Offices of the Arab Boycott of Israel was held via videoconference due to the coronavirus.
 According to a summary published by the Arab League:

 The conference stressed the importance of following up and strengthening the work of the Arab boycott agencies, their efforts and activities in implementing the provisions of the Arab boycott, based on the decision of the Tunis summit held on March 31, 2019, which stated that “boycotting the Israeli occupation and its colonial regime is one of the effective and legitimate means of resisting it and ending it and saving the two-state solution and the peace process.
 Appreciating the coordination between liaison officers in the regional offices, noting the need to strengthen communication and follow-up with the main office of the province, regarding the implementation of decisions and recommendations, and within the framework of the liaison officers’ efforts in following up developments related to the provisions of the Arab boycott.